 - Garlic powder

 - Black pepper

 - Nightshades: cayenne, paprika, smoked paprika, ancho chile, serrano pepper

 *For an AIP pantry omit all nightshades and seed-based spices.
 Cinnamon, ginger, and horseradish along with all the herbs are ok!

 Easy Peasy Go-to Blends:

-Pasta: Zooldles!
-Vegetable spiralizers have become a staple in most paleo kitchens because they magically turn almost any vegetable in to long, spaghetti strings!
+Pasta: Zoodles!
+Vegetable spiralizers have become a staple in most paleo kitchens because they magically turn almost any vegetable into long, spaghetti strings!
 The most popular vegetable to zoodle is zucchini!
 It lends well to the process and has the most convincing mouth feel.
-Because of the high water content of the vegetable, it is advised to lay your zucchini strings out over paper towel, sprinkled with salt to let them dehydrate a bit before cooking with them.
-Another no brainer is spaghetti squash!
+Because of the high water content of the vegetable, it is advised to lay your zucchini strings out over a paper towel, sprinkled with salt to let them dehydrate a bit before cooking with them.
+Another no-brainer is spaghetti squash!
 I mean, hello!
 It has spaghetti in the name!
 This awesome squash has stringy meat that pulls out easily once it’s baked.

-Breads & Crackers: While there are many paleo baked concoctions you can make to create very, very convincing breads.
-It’s easier, it’s cheaper and it’s healthier to use whole food ingredients.
-Plantain, yuca and sweet potatoes are my favorite starchy vegetables.
-Mostly because with some inventive preparation and not a lot of added ingredients you can have some awesome bread like foods.
-Plantains make perfect chips, pancakes, tortillas and flat breads!
-Yuca pizza crust and flat bread is flaky and delicious.
+Bread & Crackers: While there are many paleo-baked concoctions you can make to create very, very convincing bread.
+It’s easier, it’s cheaper and it’s healthier to use whole-food ingredients.
+Plantain, yuca, and sweet potatoes are my favorite starchy vegetables.
+Mostly because with some inventive preparation and not a lot of added ingredients you can have some awesome bread-like foods.
+Plantains make perfect chips, pancakes, tortillas, and flatbreads!
+Yuca pizza crust and flatbread are flaky and delicious.
 Sweet potatoes are so delicious simply roasted or fried!